csnp/qramm-cryptoscan/README.md

 **Quantum computers will break RSA, ECDSA, and DH within the next decade.** The NSA, NIST, and major tech companies are already migrating.
 But you can't migrate what you can't find.

-CryptoScan solves this by scanning your entire codebase in seconds, identifying every cryptographic algorithm, key, and configuration that needs attention.
+Crypto Scan solves this by scanning your entire codebase in seconds, identifying every cryptographic algorithm, key, and configuration that needs attention — with full source code context so you can verify findings and know exactly where to make fixes.

 ## Quick Start